 Even in the absence of reliable business sale comps data, the IVS standard encourages getting the information from the market place.
-This includes the risk-free rates of return and risk premia you would need for calculating the cost of capital in the form of discount and capitalization rates.
+This includes the risk-free rates of return and risk premia.
+You would need these for calculating the cost of capital in the form of discount and capitalization rates.
 Fortunately, as the Build-Up model shows, this market info is readily available from the public capital markets.
 Truly, where there is a will, there is a way.

 Market approach valuation methods

 For the actual calculations of your business value using the business sale comps, the IVS offers two main methods:

 - Comparable transactions method.

 As you might surmise, the comparable transactions method relies upon the sales of businesses similar to yours.
 The challenge of private business sale comps is data availability and its quality.
 Here is why:

 No private company is required to file a disclosure of its M&A transactions.
 Moreover, private companies are not obligated to report their financial numbers in a consistent, standards compliant way.
 For example, the US Generally Accepted Accounting Principles, or GAAP.